 Systems Maps (visual map) + additional movie or animation

-*The intention was to arrange physical joint meetings with Norwegian and French students in March in Nantes and April at OsloMet, but due to the corona situation, the planned physical joint meetings in spring 2021 are carried out as separate physical meetings in Norway (for the Norwegian students) and France (for the French students).
-There will also be digital communication both during and between the gatherings.
-NB!
-OsloMet is monitoring the development of the Covid-19 situation closely and will make adjustments if necessary regarding the physical meetings in week 9 and 15 by turning them into hybrid or digital workshops if the situation will require it.
+*The intention was to arrange physical joint meetings with Norwegian and French students in March in Nantes and in April at OsloMet, but due to the corona situation, the planned physical joint workshops in spring 2021 were carried out as digital workshops.

 Contact the academic coordinator if you have questions about the content and teaching of this course: